 They say that bigger is better, and based on the Dell 2405FPW LCD monitor, you’d get no argument from me.
-The Dell is a 24in widescreen display that can only be described as awesome.
-As soon as it was placed on my desk it attracted attention from everyone who passed by.
+The Dell is a 24-in widescreen display that can only be described as awesome.
+As soon as it was placed on my desk, it attracted the attention of everyone who passed by.

 That’s not surprising really as everyone can appreciate the benefits that a large screen monitor can bring.
 It makes entertainment and creative work so much more enjoyable and the extra desktop real estate enables you to work much more efficiently in Windows, particularly in applications such as Excel.